-We asked some ATAS accredited travel professionals for their top tips and recommendations.
-Here's what they had to say on the subject.
+We asked some ATAS accredited travel agents for their top tips and recommendations.
+Here’s what they had to say on the subject.

-"Be prepared to plan and book early", says Anna McMurtrie, Managing Director of ATAS accredited Wentworth Travel in Sydney.
+“Be prepared to plan and book early”, says Anna McMurtrie, Managing Director of ATAS accredited travel agency Wentworth Travel in Sydney (NSW).

 Anna stresses the point that locking in your travel arrangements early in the piece comes with a couple of key benefits: Availability of the best possible products like your favourite airline seats, hotel rooms and cruise cabins, and early-bird pricing.